quintel/documentation/general/appliances_labelling.md

 -   the on-mode power consumption in Watts-   the annual on-mode energy consumption, in kWh/year-   the visible screen diagonal in inches and centimetres
 <strong>Vacuum cleaner</strong>
-The energy class of the vacuum cleaners can be determined from Maximun kWh/year, which is presented in the table below.
+The energy labelling of the vacuum cleaners can be determined from the Maximun kWh/year, which is presented in the table below.

 ![Figure 1: Vacuum cleaner labelling.](../images/vacuum_cleaner_labelling.png "Figure 1: Vacuum cleaner labelling.")